mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 	// Serve its own manifest as HTTP for convenience in dev. mode. http.HandleFunc("/manifest.json", writeJSON(manifestData))

-	// Returns the Channel Header and Command bindings for the App. http.HandleFunc("/bindings", writeJSON(bindingsData))
+	// Returns the Channel Header and Command bindings for the app. http.HandleFunc("/bindings", writeJSON(bindingsData))

 	// The form for sending a Hello message.